stephenskory/ZipFly/README.md

 ### Other
 I created this library for my I Drive project.

-If you have a different case scenario, and LocalFile and GenFile are not enough, you can extend BaseFile and everything else should work out of the box.
+If you have a different use case scenario, and LocalFile and GenFile are not enough, you can extend BaseFile and everything else should work out of the box.